The Hilbert Series and the Flavor Invariants of the 3HDM: Introduction

 \section{Introduction}

-The $N$-Higgs-doublet-models (NHDM) are natural extensions of the Standard Model that introduce additional Higgs doublets.
-These are interesting because they can supply new sources for CP violation, possible dark matter candidates, and novel new patterns of electroweak symmetry breaking~\cite{Nishi:2006tg,Nishi:2007nh,Ferreira:2008zy,Ivanov:2010ww,Grzadkowski:2009bt}.
+The $N$-Higgs-doublet-models (NHDM) are natural extensions of the Standard Model that introduce additional Higgs doublets~\cite{Nishi:2006tg,Nishi:2007nh,Ferreira:2008zy,Ivanov:2010ww,Grzadkowski:2009bt}.
+These are interesting because they can supply new sources for CP violation, possible dark matter candidates, and novel new patterns of electroweak symmetry breaking.

 The simplest realization of this framework is the two-Higgs-doublet model (2HDM), which has been studied extensively as a minimal extension of the Standard Model scalar sector.
 In the 2HDM, the enlarged Higgs potential allows for both explicit and spontaneous CP violation~\cite{Branco:2011iw,Ginzburg:2004vp,Gunion:2005ja,Botella:1994cs,Lavoura:1994fv,Maniatis:2007vn,Haber:2006ue,Khater:2003ym,Barroso:2007rr}.
 The 2HDM has also been explored as a framework for generating neutrino masses, either through extended Yukawa structures or via radiative mechanisms that naturally suppress the neutrino mass scale~\cite{Antusch:2001vn,Atwood:2005bf,Liu:2016mpf,Cheung:2017lpv,Arcadi:2017wqi,Camargo:2019ukv}.
 Depending on the imposed symmetries, the model can also accommodate stable scalar particles that serve as viable dark matter candidates \cite{Camargo:2019ukv,LopezHonorez:2006gr,Gustafsson:2007pc,Dolle:2009fn,Chao:2012pt,Goudelis:2013uca,LopezHonorez:2010eeh,LopezHonorez:2010tb,Arhrib:2013ela,Bonilla:2014xba,Queiroz:2015utg,Arcadi:2018pfo}.
-Moreover, extended Higgs sectors exhibit nontrivial symmetry-breaking patterns, including electroweak and soft symmetry breaking, that lead to interesting low-energy symmetry structures~\cite{Maniatis:2006fs,Deshpande:1977rw,Ferreira:2022gjh}.
-The 2HDM also arises naturally in the Minimal Supersymmetric Standard Model (MSSM)~\cite{Haber:1984rc}, where a second Higgs doublet is required to ensure anomaly cancellation and to provide masses separately to up- and down-type fermions.
+Moreover, extended Higgs sectors exhibit nontrivial symmetry-breaking patterns, including electroweak and soft symmetry breaking, that lead to interesting low-energy symmetry structures~\cite{Maniatis:2006fs,Deshpande:1977rw,Ferreira:2022gjh}. {The Minimal Supersymmetric Standard Model (MSSM) also requires a 2HDM stucture~\cite{Haber:1984rc}, where a second Higgs doublet is required to ensure anomaly cancellation and to provide masses separately to up- and down-type fermions.}